A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

 In order to improve the running time of such an algorithm one may try the following strategy.
 Compute a subset of states $\cal S'\subseteq \cal S$ with the following guarantee: there is a computation path leading to the discovery of a minimum-weight solution that uses only states from $\cal S'$.
 Then we may restrict the search only to states from $\cal S'$.
 So the goal is to find a subset of states $\cal S'$ that is rich enough to ``capture'' some optimum solution, while at the same time being as small as possible so that the algorithm is efficent.

 Let us apply this principle to \tspname{}.
 Consider first the most standard dynamic programming algorithm for this problem, working on general graphs in time $2^{k}\cdot n^{\Oh(1)}$, where we denote $k=|T|$ by convention.
 Each subproblem is described by a subset of terminals $S\subseteq T$ and two terminals $s_1,s_2\in S$.
 The goal in the subproblem is to find the shortest tour that starts in $s_1$, ends in $s_2$, and visits all terminals of $S$ along the way.
 The transitions are modelled by a possibility of extending a solution for the state $(S,s_1,s_2)$ to a solution for the state $(S\cup \{s'\},s_1,s')$ for any $s'\notin S$ at the cost of adding the shortest path from $s_2$ to $s'$.
-The minimum-weight tour can be obtained by taking the best among solution obtained as follows: for any $s_1,s_2\in T$, take the solution for the subproblem $(T,s_1,s_2)$ and augment it by adding the shortest path from $s_2$ to $s_1$.
+The minimum-weight tour can be obtained by taking the best among solutions obtained as follows: for any $s_1,s_2\in T$, take the solution for the subproblem $(T,s_1,s_2)$ and augment it by adding the shortest path from $s_2$ to $s_1$.
+Observe that the above algorithm is essentially the standard Bellman-Held-Karp dynamic programming algorithm for \textsc{TSP}, applied to the shortest path metric on $T$.

 This is not the dynamic programming algorithm we will be improving upon.
 The reason is that restricting ourselves to constructing one interval on the tour at a time makes it difficult to enumerate a small subfamily of states capturing an optimum solution.
+Also, the above dynamic programming algorithm computes an optimum partial solution to every subproblem.
+In our dynamic programming algorithm we will be only able to ensure optimality for states appearing on the chosen computation path for some chosen optimal solution.